fernandosola/textpp-ptbr/docs/index.rst

 ------------

 .. code-block::
-   :linenos:

     from textpp_ptbr.preprocessing import TextPreProcessing as tpp

     text = '''\
     Escrever é esquecer.
 A literatura é a maneira mais agradável de ignorar a vida.